Profile

 Project

-Tinubu created additional 37 local governments in 2003 to the existing 20 councils to fend for the population growth in Lagos state.
+- Created an additional 37 Local Council Development Areas (LCDAs) governments to the existing 20 Local Government Areas (LGA), in order to fend for the population growth in Lagos state

 Criticism/Controversy